mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

    :param value: The value to set
    :returns: Always returns ``true``

-.. cpp:function:: bool ColumnStoreDecimal::set(std::string& value)
+.. cpp:function:: bool ColumnStoreDecimal::set(const std::string& value)

    Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).